xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 permalink: /previous_news/
 ---

+[05/2025] Invited to give a talk at Exeter CS Seminar.

+[04/2025] My MSc student, Qinqing Li, attended the [BCSWomen Lovelace Colloquium](https://bcswomenlovelace.bcs.org/) in the University of Glasgow to present her work on multimodal medical image processing.

+[12/2024] I gave a talk at the 1st Exeter Computer Vision Workshop, Exeter, UK.

+[12/2024] I gave a talk titled "How AI is changing my job" at the Around The World Webinar of the MCAA AI GIG (Marie Curie Alumni Association Artificial Intelligence General Interest Group).

+[12/2024] I gave a talk titled “Rethinking performance evaluation in image fusion” at the [BMVA Symposium on Image & Video Quality](https://www.bmva.org/meetings/24-12-11-ImageandVideoQualityAssessment.html) in the British Computer Society (BCS), London.

+[11/2024] Invited to attend the AI roundtable discussion at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) Annual Meeting in London.

+[11/2024] I gave a talk titled "An introduction to Prompt Engineering" at Wuhan Union Hospital of China (online).

+[11/2024] I gave a talk titled "A brief introduction to AI" at Wuhan Union Hospital of China (online).

+[08/2024] I gave a talk at the [Outstanding Young Scholars Society UK](https://www.oyss.org.uk/) about faculty positions and fellowship applications.

+[08/2024] I started serving as an Associate Editor for the [Chinese Journal of Information Fusion](https://www.iece.org/journal/cjif).

+[06/2024] I gave a talk on 6th June at "Future of AI Awards 2024: Collaborate, Debate, Invent".
+I introduced my research and shared my fellowship experience.

+[04/2024] I gave a talk at the [BMVA One Day Meeting - Trustworthy Multimodal Learning with Foundation Models: Bridging the Gap between AI Research and Real World Applications](https://www.bmva.org/meetings/24-04-24-Multimodal%20Learning.html) in the British Computer Society (BCS), London.

 [11/2023] I gave an invited talk at the Redwood Academy entitled "Beauty of fusion: Deep learning-based image fusion and its applications" on 8th November 2023.

 [11/2023] My MSc student obtained his degree with distinction!
 Congratulations to Zixian!
 So far, **all the MSc students I supervised or co-supervised at Imperial College London have got distinction**!